madewithkoji/koji-core/README.md

 ## Overview

-The @withkoji/core package enables you to implement core platform features in your Koji template, including remixing, in-app purchases, access to our media capture inputs, real-time messaging, database, and more.
+The @withkoji/core package enables you to implement core platform features in your Koji template, including remixing, in-app purchases, UI controls, messaging, and identity services.

 ## Installation

-Install the package in your Koji project.
+Install the package in the frontend and backend services of your Koji project.

 ```
 npm install --save @withkoji/core